- Turkey, Istanbul (?), 17th century

 The rectangular velvet cushion covers, with two symmetrical borders at the ends, are a constant in the production of valuable Turkish velvets of the period manufactured at two important textile centres, Bursa and Istanbul.
 The main centre for trade was Bursa and the velvets were transported from there to the Orient and to Europe where they greatly influenced Italian textile production.

-Baron Macchio collection, Vienna.
-Acquired by Calouste Gulbenkian in 1926.
+Baron Macchio Collection, Vienna.
+Acquired by Calouste Gulbenkian through Isbirian, Vienna, 1 January 1926.

 Un jardín encantado.
-Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue, Madrid (Fundación Santander Central Hispano), 2001, pp. 158-159, no. 64, colourpl.
+Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue.
+Madrid: Fundación Santander Central Hispano, 2001, pp. 158–9, cat.
+64.